 Walk and Turn Test

-The next test is the nine step walk and turn, which most people know is a walk the line test.
+The next test is the nine-step walk and turn, which most people know is a walk the line test.
 This involves taking nine steps and turning on one’s heel and then taking nine steps back.
 Police on this test are looking for whether a person starts before they’re instructed, whether they touch heel to toe on each step, whether they keep their hands by their side, and whether they are able to make the turn at the end and take the appropriate numbers of steps forward and back.

 One Leg Stand Test

-The final test is the one legged stand test, which involves keeping one leg on the ground and raising the other foot a slight amount off the ground while counting.
+The final test is the one-legged stand test, which involves keeping one leg on the ground and raising the other foot a slight amount off the ground while counting.
 Some officers will have an individual count to 20, others will have them count to 30.
 What they’re looking for in this test is whether the individual is able to maintain balance, whether their hands come up to help with balance, and whether they are able to count at the same time.

 There is a very specific way in which each of these tests needs to be administered.
 These are tests that were developed by the National Highway Transportation Board and each of them has certain instructions that are given and a certain number of clues which police are looking for.
 There was a significant study that was conducted using these tests in a particular way and the study found that if there were a certain number of clues on each test, this correlated strongly with DUI.
 If the tests are not conducted properly, or if the instructions are not given properly, then the results of that given test may not have very much value in court, because they were not given under substantially similar conditions to the tests that were given during the study.

-What Is The Weight of These Tests At Trial?
+Weight of These Tests at Trial

 These tests can carry significant weight at a DUI trial depending upon the strength of the officer’s testimony.
 If an officer is able to testify convincingly that they performed the tests correctly and that the suspect failed the tests or showed a certain number of cues on each test, then that would be significant evidence not only of probable cause for an arrest but guilt on a DUI.